Making Time to Express Gratitude

 Maybe it seems impersonal to stockpile cards.
 But isn’t it better to actually put that card in the mail than to spend weeks with “buy card” languishing on your to-do list?
 The recipients will never know the difference.

-When you write a note, don’t skimp on the sentiment (something ADHDers tend to do).
+When you write a note, don’t skimp on the sentiment (something people with ADHD tend to do).
 “Thanks for having us over” is a good start, but how much better it sounds to wax on a bit: “It always amazes us that you’re able to make everyone feel so welcome in your home.
 We appreciate the effort you put into the party.
 The chocolate fountain really blew us away.
 Thanks again.”